Robert Graves

-Robert von Ranke Graves (24 July 1895 – 7 December 1985) was an English poet, novelist and critic.
+Robert Ranke Graves (24 July 1895 – 7 December 1985), whose second name is sometimes given as von Ranke, was an English poet, novelist and critic.
 His father was Alfred Perceval Graves, a celebrated Irish poet and figure in the Gaelic revival; they were both Celticists and students of Irish mythology.

 Robert Graves produced more than 140 works in his lifetime.
-His poems, his translations and innovative analysis of the Greek myths, his memoir of his early life—including his role in World War I—Good-Bye to All That (1929), and his speculative study of poetic inspiration The White Goddess have never been out of print.
-He was also a renowned short story writer, with stories such as "The Tenement" still being popular today.
+His poems, his translations, and innovative analysis of the Greek myths, his memoir of his early life—including his role in the First World War, Good-Bye to All That (1929), and his speculative study of poetic inspiration in The White Goddess (1948), have never been out of print.
+He was also a renowned short story writer, with work such as "The Tenement" still read.

-He earned his living from writing, particularly popular historical novels such as I, Claudius; King Jesus; The Golden Fleece; and Count Belisarius.
-He also was a prominent translator of Classical Latin and Ancient Greek texts; his versions of The Twelve Caesars and The Golden Ass remain popular for their clarity and entertaining style.
+Graves earned his living from writing, particularly popular historical novels such as I, Claudius (1934), Count Belisarius (1938), and King Jesus (1946).
+He was also a prominent translator of Classical Latin and Ancient Greek texts; his versions of The Twelve Caesars and The Golden Ass remain popular for their clarity and entertaining style.
 Graves was awarded the 1934 James Tait Black Memorial Prize for both I, Claudius and Claudius the God.

-Graves's eldest half-brother Philip achieved success as a journalist and his younger brother Charles was a writer and journalist.
+Graves's eldest half-brother Philip achieved success as a journalist, and his younger brother Charles was a writer and journalist.

 Early life

-Graves was born into a middle-class family in Wimbledon, then part of Surrey, now part of south London.
+Graves was born into an upper-middle-class family in Wimbledon, then part of Surrey, now part of south London.
 He was the eighth of ten children born to Alfred Perceval Graves (1846–1931), who was the sixth child and second son of Charles Graves, Bishop of Limerick, Ardfert and Aghadoe.
-His father was an Irish school inspector, Gaelic scholar and the author of the popular song "Father O'Flynn", and his mother was his father's second wife, Amalie Elisabeth Sophie von Ranke (1857–1951), grandniece of the historian Leopold von Ranke.
-His uncle was the admiral commanding the Nore during World War I, Sir Richard Poore, 4th Baronet.
+His father was an Irish schools inspector, Gaelic scholar, and the author of the popular song "Father O'Flynn"; his mother, Amalie Elisabeth Sophie von Ranke (1857–1951), a grandniece of the historian Leopold von Ranke, was his father's second wife.
+One of his many uncles was the officer commanding the Nore during the First World War, Admiral Sir Richard Poore.

-At the age of seven, double pneumonia following measles almost took Graves's life, the first of three occasions when he was despaired of by his doctors as a result of afflictions of the lungs, the second being the result of a war wound and the third when he contracted Spanish influenza in late 1918, immediately before demobilisation.
+At the age of seven, double pneumonia following measles almost took Graves's life, the first of three occasions when his doctors despaired of him as a result of afflictions of the lungs; the second was the result of a war wound, while the third came when he contracted Spanish influenza in late 1918, immediately before demobilisation.

-At school, Graves was enrolled as Robert von Ranke Graves, and in Germany, his books are published under that name, but before and during the First World War the name caused him difficulties.